NickLoeffler999/logo-creator/README.md

 ## Description

 This application is meant for someone who wants to create a logo that displays their brand name.
 The application takes user input using Node.js, and creates an SVG file with a logo that matches said user input.
-I wanted to make this web application to challenge my skills with Object Orientated Programming, and Node.js.
+I wanted to make this web application to challenge my skills with Object Oriented Programming, and Node.js.
 So far it's been a very tough thing to learn, but I'll be attempting to make this work until it's completed.

 ### Demonstration Video